-Push Songs’ innovative and inspiring song writing mentoring program powers on through its 10th year with another round taking place in April, May and June 2018 and again it’s FREE!
+Push Songs’ innovative and inspiring songwriting mentoring program ends its 10Th year celebrations with Round 4 taking place throughout October, November and December 2018, and once more it’s FREE!

-Successful applicants in this specialist electronic producer/musician round will take part in three, one on one workshops, plus be invited to join the Tuesday Night Song Club and meet and share ideas and live performance opportunities with writers and producers.
+Successful applicants will take part in FOUR, one on one songwriting workshops, plus be invited to join the Tuesday Night Song Club and meet and share ideas and live performance opportunities with fellow song writers.

 Established in 2009, Push Songs acknowledges the artistic, creative and long term career impact that passing on experience, skills, ideas, knowledge, encouragement, confidence and inspiration brings to the songwriter.
 Push Songs is a significant link in the music industry offering creative, practical advice, networking and performance opportunities to up and coming Victorian songwriters.